alsemitoo/deep_learning/README.md

 ## Deep Learning project: comparing tokenization strategies

-This project provides a unified experimental framework to compare three tokenizer strategies—**Byte-level**, **HuggingFace BPE**, and a **Custom BPE implementation**—across multiple languages (English and Chinese).
+This project provides a unified experimental framework to compare three tokenizer strategies **Byte-level**, **HuggingFace BPE**, and a **Custom BPE implementation** across multiple languages (English and Chinese).
 It trains a small GPT-style model on Wikipedia streaming data and evaluates tokenization compression ratio, perplexity, BPC, and inference speed.

 ### Features